UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 # How to deploy an SQL template to Azure Stack using PowerShell

-This document explains how to deploy SQL Always On Cluster using ARM Template to Azure Stack using PowerShell.
+This article explains how to deploy SQL Always On Cluster using ARM Template to Azure Stack using PowerShell.

 It will guide you through the process of: